khemans/homes-max/PRD.md

 - ✅ As a user, I want a professional, trustworthy platform that instills confidence
 - ✅ As a user, I want to access Cotality's advanced risk analytics and property intelligence
 - ✅ As a user, I want detailed wildfire, flood, and earthquake risk assessments for properties

+### **Planned - Public Records Expansion 🔄**
+- 🔄 As a homebuyer, I want to see complete ownership history and deed information to understand property transfers
+- 🔄 As a homebuyer, I want to access 5-10 years of property tax history to understand tax trends and exemptions
+- 🔄 As a homebuyer, I want to see real building permit data with contractor verification and inspection records
+- 🔄 As a homebuyer, I want to understand zoning restrictions and what I can/cannot do with the property
+- 🔄 As a homebuyer, I want comprehensive crime statistics and safety data for the neighborhood
+- 🔄 As a homebuyer, I want environmental hazard information including soil contamination and air quality data
+- 🔄 As a homebuyer, I want school ratings and detailed education information for properties with families
+- 🔄 As a homebuyer, I want transportation data including public transit, walkability, and commute analysis
+- 🔄 As a homebuyer, I want utility cost estimates and service reliability information
+- 🔄 As a homebuyer, I want comprehensive market analysis with sales history and comparable properties
+- 🔄 As a real estate investor, I want rental market data and investment analysis tools
+- 🔄 As a real estate professional, I want professional-grade comparable market analysis (CMA) generation
+- 🔄 As a user, I want AI-powered market forecasting and property value predictions
+- 🔄 As a user, I want interactive data visualizations for trends and comparisons

 ---